fleischr/sapbtp_dev_readiness/README.md

 </br>

 <b>Terraform</b></br>
 Terraform is Infrastructure as Code (IaC).
 This allows you save and version your infrastructure configuration in a machine-readable format rather than a long word doc of screenshots and instructions.
-This can greatly acclerate your BTP rollout!
-I recommend checking out the <a href="https://github.com/SAP/terraform-provider-btp">Terraform Provider for SAP BTP</a> and the <a href="https://github.com/SAP-samples/btp-genai-starter-kit">Generative AI starter kit</a> as highlight examples.
+This can greatly accelerate your BTP rollout!
+I recommend checking out the <a href="https://github.com/SAP/terraform-provider-btp">Terraform Provider for SAP BTP</a>, the <a href="https://github.com/SAP/terraform-provider-cloudfoundry">Terraform provider for Cloud Foundry</a> and the <a href="https://github.com/SAP-samples/btp-genai-starter-kit">Generative AI starter kit</a> as highlight examples.

 ### Phase V Easter eggs!